 What is the difference between a gateway and a PBX?

-A PBX handles internal call routing, while a gateway enables communication between different phone networks (PSTN & VoIP).
+A PBX handles internal call routing, while a gateway enables communication between different phone networks, including PSTN and VoIP.